JeremyWurbs/mltemplate/_README.md

 # End-to-End Demo

-The end-to-end demo serves a simple model through a discord bot.
-It is meant to showcase the full functionality of the mltemplate package, and is meant to be a good starting point for your own projects.
+The end-to-end application demo allows training and deploying models through a private discord server.
+It is meant to showcase the full functionality of the mltemplate package, and provide a starting point for deploying your own models.

 After setting up the backend servers, an end user will be able to do the following through your private discord server:

 1. **Train a model**.
-The user may start a training job, passing in Hydra command line options to configure the training or run multirun sweeps.
+The user may start a training job, passing in Hydra command line options to configure the training or run sweeps.
 The training job will be tracked in MLFlow, with logs and metrics available through Tensorboard.
 The user will be notified when the training job completes, with all resulting models stored in the model registry.
 2. **Deploy a model**.
 The user may deploy a model from the model registry, which will be served through the gateway server on subsequent requests.